Dart posted on Hacker News and is live on Launch YC today only—check it out!

 • Security features for sensitive data protection

-By addressing these aspects of remote and hybrid team management, leaders can create a robust system for task allocation that maintains productivity, fosters collaboration, and ensures team members feel supported and valued, regardless of their physical location.
+By addressing these aspects of remote and hybrid team management, leaders can create a robust system for task distribution that maintains productivity, fosters collaboration, and ensures team members feel supported and valued, regardless of their physical location.

 Overcoming Challenges in Task Allocation